 Fast-forward tens of thousands of years to the ancient Egyptians' tombs, and we find more structured human figure paintings.
-In Ramses II's great temple you'd find a magnificent piece showing his queen Nefertari adorned by the god, Isis.
+In Ramses II's great temple, you'll find a magnificent piece showing his queen Nefertari adorned by the god, Isis.

-On the other side of the world, the ancient Greeks were revolutionizing the cultural contexts of visual culture, but sadly much of these contributions have disappeared.
+On the other side of the world, the ancient Greeks were revolutionizing the cultural contexts of visual culture, but sadly much of these contributions were lost to time.
 One of the best-preserved examples of ancient art is the Hellenistic depictions of the Fayum mummy portraits.

 From the Renaissance to Modern Times

-The 17th century was dominated by Dutch masters like Rembrandt, while the first major Post-Renaissance movement was the Italian-obsessed Baroque which included key artists like Caravaggio.
-Artistic practice then changed almost completely with the 19th century's Impressionism movement.
+The 17th century was dominated by Dutch masters like Rembrandt, while the first major post-Rennaissance movement was the Italian-obsessed Baroque, which included key artists like Caravaggio.
+The artistic practice changed almost completely with the 19th century Impressionism movement.

 French mavericks like Paul Cézanne, Pierre-Auguste Renoir, and Claude Monet threw many of the academic standards of visual art out the window and developed their own freely brushed style into play.
 Artists of this time were more interested in capturing the natural beauty of the outside world, rather than the staged and stuffy studio.

 That's it for our brief critical study and art history program!
-There are plenty of artist books out there for you to pore through and enjoy a better appreciation of the traditional visual arts.
+There are plenty of artist books for you to pore through and enjoy a better appreciation of the traditional visual arts.

 We'd also recommend that you look at a few non-Western contexts, like the silk masterpieces of ancient Chinese artists or the creative artistic practice of the Kuba people.
 Regardless of your field of interest, there are plenty of superb courses in art history that you can take online.